-- (1) Each Bill must be considered in the following order - (a) clauses separately and in numerical order; - (b) proposed new clauses; - (c) the schedules separately and in numerical order; - (d) proposed new schedules; - (e) the preamble (if any); - (f) long title; - (g) short title. - (2) Consideration of a clause may be postponed, although it has already been considered and amended. - (3) After debate on a clause has concluded, the question must be put "That the clause (or the clause as amended) stand part of the Bill". - (4) Clauses may be considered together, with the question being put "That clauses XXXXX and/to XXXXX stand part of the Bill". - (5) Following consideration and, if necessary, amendment of the preamble, the question must be put "That the preamble (or the preamble as amended) stand part of the Bill".
+- (1) Each Bill must be considered in the following order - (a) clauses separately and in numerical order; - (b) proposed new clauses where they occur in the sequence of clauses; - (c) the schedules separately and in numerical order; - (d) proposed new schedules; - (e) the preamble (if any); - (f) long title; - (g) short title. - (2) Consideration of a clause may be postponed, although it has already been considered and amended. - (3) After debate on a clause has concluded, the question must be put "That the clause (or the clause as amended) stand part of the Bill". - (4) Clauses may be considered together, with the question being put "That clauses XXXXX and/to XXXXX stand part of the Bill". - (5) Following consideration and, if necessary, amendment of the preamble, the question must be put "That the preamble (or the preamble as amended) stand part of the Bill".